SmokinCaterpillar/pypet/doc/source/tutorial.rst

 be set to 5.0 and 0.01, respectively.

-Let's take a look at the first few instructions
+Let's take a look at the first few instructions:

 .. code-block:: python